vaqMAD/vaqMAD/README.md

 <!-- About me section -->
 ## About me :
- I am developing my programming skills, specializing in Python and Django.
+ Developing programming skills, specializing in Python and Django.

  Currently focusing on creating a project for my portfolio [TimeMate](https://github.com/vaqMAD/TimeMate)